Mark-Seaman/Shrinking-World-Pubs/journey/Pub/ColdWar.md

 radiation as he participated in a live exercise with an atomic bomb being detonated.
 After many difficulties I was conceived and born healthy.

-When I was three my parents were traveling in Europe where they saw JFK in Germany shortly after the Cuban missile crisis.
+When I was three, my parents were traveling in Europe where they saw JFK in Germany shortly after the Cuban missile crisis.
 This was a time when the US and Soviet came within hours of an all out nuclear war.
 JFK was in Germany to block the Soviet move to take over East Berlin and he gave his famous "Ich Bin Ein